 How to understand NFTs?
 How to use them?
-This is the second part of our dummy guide to NFTs (Part 1 one can be found here)
+This is the second part of our dummy guide to NFTs (Make sure you red NFT Guide Part 1).

 In this second part, we will cover topics like minting, legal rights, practical uses cases, taxes, prices model, starter kit, safety and sanity tips, and more.

 - 2 More original ways to buy NFTS: fractions, auctions, bulk